Jack Ryan: Shadow Recruit

 Met with an amalgam of malarkey, with heedless car chases and closely called fist fights hanging out of vans and hotel rooms to name a few, Jack Ryan: Shadow Recruit truly encapsulates the milieu of the CIA lifestyle, with guns abundantly ablaze from start to finish.
 With intensity so biting you’ll hang off the edge of your seat and grab the headrest in front of you to shake off the pent up adrenaline building in your system from the suspense, Shadow Recruit is everything the spy genre has ever wanted or needed to be, without even knowing it.

-Jack Ryan: Shadow Recruit opens 24th January 2014 in cinemas nationwide.
+Jack Ryan: Shadow Recruit is released nationwide on 24th January 2014.

 Watch the trailer for Jack Ryan: Shadow Recruit here: